 Sandy Film Festival celebrates the power of film and artistic expression.
-This platform observes film as a gateway to mental health and understanding within the community, while at the same time promoting the collaboration and development of future filmmakers.
+This festival observes film as a gateway to mental health and understanding within the community, at the same time promoting the collaboration and development of future filmmakers.

-By collaborating with Parkway Picture Show, Sandy aims to curate a selection of screenings that encourage critical thinking & conversation, while also introducing people to historic neighborhoods.
+Sandy curates a selection of screenings that encourage critical thinking & conversation, while also introducing people to the historic neighborhood of Bronzeville.

-Each category is subject to an honorary award and trophy.
+Each category is subject to an honorary award.
 Judges will be exposed to filmmakers who have made submissions within the corresponding category, and can choose to connect with filmmakers on projects moving forward.

 Larissa has a demonstrated history of working in the fine art industry as well as production.
 Her personal work often has ties into her Mexican heritage and the never ending narrative of self discovery.